KyloIO/kylo-docs/installation/Postgres_Hive_Metadata_Configuration.rst

 1. Disable the “Query Hive Table Metadata” processor.

-2. Change the Database Connection Pooling Service to the Postges Hive controller service created above.
+2. Change the Database Connection Pooling Service to the Postgres Hive controller service created above.

 3. Update the “SQL select Query” to be a Postgres query.